EvictionLab/eviction-lab-website/content/eviction-tracking/new-orleans-la.md

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.
-Eviction filings have been concentrated in majority-Black neighborhoods.
+In Orleans Parish, eviction filings have been concentrated in majority-Black neighborhoods.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2017–2019.<sup>1</sup>